 Creative Problem Solving

-Today’s increasingly complex insolvency and restructuring transactions require the global coordination of substantive expertise from diverse practice areas.
-Latham has the breadth of practice that is required to represent any major participant in a restructuring transaction or insolvency proceeding.
-In order to deliver a successful restructuring, the firm draws on its extensive legal expertise on global financial transactions — securities law, corporate, litigation, real estate, employment and pensions, environmental, regulatory, and tax law.
+Today’s increasingly complex restructuring and special situations transactions require the global coordination of substantive expertise from diverse practice areas.
+Latham has the breadth of practice that is required to represent any major participant in a restructuring or special situations transaction or proceedings and can draw upon its extensive legal expertise on global financial transactions — financing and capital markets, securities law, corporate, litigation, real estate, employment and pensions, environmental, regulatory, and tax law.

-Latham’s fully coordinated Restructuring, Insolvency & Workouts Practice has the geographic presence and resources to provide top-quality legal service anywhere in the world, especially on matters with significant cross-border challenges.
+Latham’s fully coordinated Restructuring & Special Situations Practice has the geographic presence and resources to provide top-quality legal service anywhere in the world, including on matters with significant cross-border challenges.
 In addition, the firm’s extensive involvement across the globe with every form of current finance structure gives its lawyers the necessary experience to design and implement the most complex financial restructurings.

-The global restructuring and insolvency team represents corporations, banks, creditors’ committees, hedge funds, sponsors, insurance companies, and other financial institutions on workouts, restructurings, and bankruptcy cases from middle market businesses to the largest multinational enterprises.
+The global restructuring and special situations team represents borrowers, sponsors, institutional and distressed investors (individually and in groups) and other parties on workouts, restructurings, and bankruptcy cases from middle market businesses to the largest multinational enterprises.

-Latham offers clients a full range of services in the global restructuring and insolvency arena, including:
+Latham offers clients a full range of services in the global restructuring and special situations areas, including:

 - Chapter 11 and Chapter 15 proceedings